AKA Tjamintji, Chumingee, Jumbadjai, Djamindji

 His auction results do not reflect a great deal of difference between works painted early or late in his career, for sale or ceremony.
 Generally the larger the work and the more engaging the image the higher the price it has received.
 The average price paid to date for works more or less 180 x 90 cm in size is around $50,000 while works around the 120 x 90 cm range have averaged $20,000 and smaller 90 x 60 cm paintings have achieved a mean of approximately $15,000.

-As expected for an artist who was already an old man when he began painting, large and complex works are limited in number and attract the highest prices on the rare occasions they appear for sale.
-His highest price was for a large work on canvas measuring 91.5 x 183 cm entitled A Big Hill Gumeri on Bedford Downs Station 1984 which sold for $129,750 in Sotheby’s July 2005 auction (Lot 134), while a very early 122 x 122 cm board, Moon, Sun and Stars 1978-79 sold at Lawson-Menzies in June 2005 for his second highest result of $105,000 (Lot 54).
-When originally offered the work created a minor storm in the media.
+His third highest sale price was for a very early 122 x 122 cm board, Moon, Sun and Stars 1978-79, which sold at Lawson-Menzies in June 2005 for $105,000 (Lot 54).
+When originally offered, the work created a minor storm in the media.
 Noted academic Kim Ackerman challenged the likelihood that it had been created so early and that it was actually a ceremonial board.
 Further evidence subsequently shed more light on the work’s bone fides.
 Having been purchased by a Spanish collector it was returned to Australia in 2009 and offered for sale once more.
 Despite quite modest expectations matching the earlier purchase price, the painting failed to attract a buyer.
-A great pity, as this was a work of great beauty, extreme rarity and historical importance, something which a largely uneducated market regularly fail to recognize in the hurly burly of the public auction process.
+A great pity, as this was a work of great beauty, extreme rarity and historical importance, something which a largely uneducated market regularly fails to recognise in the hurly burly of the public auction process.

-Paddy Jaminji was the seminal figure in the genisis of East Kimberley art.
-Yet he is rearely recongised as such.
-Since 2008 no wortk has sold for more than $30,000 and only 8 have sold of 23 offered.
-This is an appauling result that has seen his AIAM100 ranking amongst the most successful artists of the movement fall from 22nd place at the end of 2008 to his current 29th position.
+Paddy Jaminji was the seminal figure in the genisis of East Kimberley art, yet he is rarely recongised as such.
+Between 2008 and 2012 no work had sold for more than $30,000 with only 8 of the 23 offered selling.
+This was an appaling result that has seen his AIAM100 ranking amongst the most successful artists of the movement fall from 22nd place to 29th position.
+2013 saw a resurgence however, with both works on offer selling for more than their estimate.
+Hills of Turkey Creek, which in 1998 had already more than doubled its $30,000 high estimate (posting his highest result by far at the time), once again shattered its $80,000 high estimate to shoot to number one of his top ten for an incredible $170,800 (Bonhams, The Grundy Collection, Sydney, 26/06/2013, Lot No. 41).

 Works by Paddy Jaminji that remain in private hands are rare and given his primary place in the history of Aboriginal art should increase in value considerably over time.
 The discovery of spectacular paintings by this artist are likely to be few indeed, and when these come up for sale they should be expected to better his existing sales records substantially.